chidimma990/Alx-zero_day/READ.md

-This is my first readme
+this is my first readme